geggleto/Collective/README.md

 isset($this->session->key);
 ```

-If you want to use a different storage engine than the php default check this.
+If you want to use a different storage engine than the see this page.

 (http://php.net/manual/en/function.session-set-save-handler.php)

 # Flash Messages